 What all of this really serves to underscore is that the IRS is still very much a force to be reckoned with and, as such, those under investigation should seriously consider speaking with an experienced legal professional as soon as possible.

-At The Law Offices of Horwitz & Citro, P.A., P.A., we have more than 30 years of experience protecting the rights of clients charged with a variety of tax crimes, including tax evasion, and the failure to file tax returns.
+At the Law Offices of Horwitz & Citro, P.A., we have more than 30 years of experience protecting the rights of clients charged with a variety of tax crimes, including tax evasion, and the failure to file tax returns.
 We are committed to protecting your freedom and your future should the IRS come knocking.